Last Updated By Sumit Kumar on 27 Oct, 2023

 After become the Veterinary doctor, they entails handling the following responsibilities:

-Subjects Required: Science - Physics, Chemistry and Biology.
+Subjects Required to become Veterinary Doctor: Science - Physics, Chemistry and Biology.
 Some colleges may also require English as one of the compulsory subjects.

 In order to be eligible for pursuing a bachelor's degree in veterinary science, candidates must have completed their class 12 from a recognised board with Physics, Chemistry, and Biology as compulsory subjects.